Kanneshwara Rama: Plot

 Some members of Rama's gang are disloyal to him.
 He out-maneuvers them in their break-away attempt to rob an armed treasury and forgives the culprits, against Chennira's advice.
 However, Rama begins to wonder whether any group can be loyal to an individual for long.
 He feels that the guiding principle should be an idea, symbolized by a flag and a base, both of which are necessary.
-He frees a village under the bondage to a religious order, adopts it, and places his flag on an old fort that guards it.
+He frees a village from the bondage of a religious order, adopts it, and places his flag on an old fort that guards it.
 Rama becomes a legend, carving out an independent principality of his own.
 Rama becomes a legend in his own lifetime.
 Ballad singers compose songs praising his courage and the police are afraid of him.

 The British Government is alarmed.
 The District Collector sends a large force to capture Rama at any cost.
 The Police Superintendent first tries to cajole Malli into giving him away but she refuses to do their bidding.
 He then threatens the people in the village and takes some hostages.
 The police offensive against Rama is intensified.
 At an encounter, most of his gang is killed, including the trusted Chennira.
 Rama runs to his villagers for refuge but they are too scared to help him.
 Enraged, he sets the village on fire.
 Even Malli is not able to deter him.
 The Police Superintendent tries to make Malli help him again.
 At first, she refuses but when the relatives of the hostages plead with her, she agrees.